DaveOliver253/EPR-SADD-DO/epr-sadd-do.md

 Explains any requirements to maintain data “in sync” with other systems and allowed/desired latency.
 For example there may be a master “list of allowed values” that needs to be synchronised manually thru change control.
 At the other extreme there may be distributed data stores that need to be aligned automatically by the platform within seconds.

 The following are the instances where data needs to be in sync across the EPR systems:
-As we have seen the upstream of data capture in the Accounts DB RDBMS, Azure BLOb storage and Cosmos NoSQL DB on the one hand, and its transfer to the mid-stream Azure Synapse data warehouse takes up to one hour.
+As we have seen the upstream of data capture in the Accounts DB RDBMS, Azure Blob Storage and Cosmos NoSQL DB on the one hand, and its transfer to the mid-stream Azure Synapse data warehouse takes up to one hour.
 This is dependent on the Spark pipeline running once an hour on a temporal trigger.
 This one-hour time lag is acceptable.
 This is delta data sync normally.
 The only exception to delta is during pre-release when there is a schema change, where there is a full refresh sync.
 In the context of PRN Management, there is a delta data sync of direct registrant (DR) and compliance scheme (CS) master data from EPR to NPWD every day outside working hours.
 The DR and CS in turn trigger a daily transfer of newly created PRN/PERN from NPWD to EPR to specific DR or CS parties.
 After acceptance or rejection by that DR/CS, the PRN/PERN is synced at day’s end from EPR to their natural home in NPWD.

 **ADR-137 Update (from 1 February 2026):** The same organisation-data sync and PRN/PERN exchange pattern now also applies to **RE/EX (RREPW)** on CDP for the 2026 compliance year.
 Three new timer-triggered Azure Functions handle: (1) daily DR/CS organisation data sync from EPR to RE/EX; (2) daily retrieval of newly-issued 2026 PRNs/PERNs from RE/EX into the RPD PRN DB; and (3) real-time return of accept/reject decisions from RPD to RE/EX.
 The existing NPWD sync runs continue in parallel for 2025-year PRNs/PERNs.